Oliver Partington

-Oliver Partington (born 3 September 1998) is a professional rugby league footballer who plays as a and for the Catalans Dragons in the Super League and the England Knights at international level.
+Oliver Partington (born 3 September 1998) is a professional rugby league footballer who plays as a and for the Wigan Warriors in the Super League and the England Knights at international level.

 He has previously played for the Wigan Warriors in the Super League, and spent time on loan from Wigan at the Swinton Lions in the Championship, and the London Skolars in Betfred League 1.

 Background

 Partington was born in Billinge, Merseyside, England.

 Career

 Wigan Warriors

 In 2018 he made his Super League début for Wigan against the Castleford Tigers.

 He played in the 2020 Super League Grand Final which Wigan lost 8-4 against St Helens.

+On 30 May 2026, he played in Wigan's 2026 Challenge Cup final victory against Hull Kingston Rovers.

 Salford Red Devils

 In September 2022 he signed for the Salford Red Devils on a two-year deal.

 In the 2023 Super League season, Partington played 20 matches for Salford as the club finished 7th on the table and missed the playoffs.